rootCircle/blog/docs/archives/database/purging_mysql_tables_on_scale.md

 ![Insert & Truncate](./data/InsertTruncate.png)

-This approach involves copying the required data to a new table and then truncating the original table to remove unwanted data.
+This approach involves copying the required data to a new table in batches and then truncating the original table to remove unwanted data.
 This method is useful for scenarios where a significant portion of the table needs to be purged.

 ##### **Workflow:**
 1. Create a new table with the same schema as the original table.
-2. Insert the data to be retained into the new table in small chunks.
+2. Insert the data to be retained into the new table in sizeable batches.
-3. Truncate the original table to delete all rows.
+3. Rename current table to a temporary table, and make new table as current table.
-4. Re-insert the retained data back into the original table from the new table.
+4. Re-insert the remaining data(that might have been written during batch insert) back into the current table from the temporary table.
 5. Drop the temporary table used for the operation.

 ##### **Advantages:**